ThePandalorian/thepandalorian.github.io/_projects/aging.md

 </div>
 <br>

 At the proximate level, senescence can be more mechanistically understood via the accumulation of failures of various physiological processes required for organismal function.
 In this view, an organism is a complex system consisting of many interdependent sub-systems, each with some intrinsic risk of failure due to the vagaries of life.
 These sub-systems could be genes, organs, tissues, or something more abstract, such as cellular pathways, metabolic functions, or foraging ability.
 Crucially, in any such conceptualization, the functioning of each sub-part depends on the well-being of other sub-parts.
 For instance, a faulty heart places additional stresses on lung functioning.
 Organismal functioning and mortality then depend on the fraction of currently operational sub-parts.
-For my PhD, I am using mathematical models rooted in graph theory and network percolation to study whether such interdependencies are sufficient to reproduce patterns of demographic senescence without invoking a selection shadow.
-I am also trying to establish connections with more standard control theoretic ideas based on the developmental theory of ageing and outline how trade-offs between maintenance of different sub-systems could potentially lead to interesting eco-evolutionary insights.
+For my PhD, I am using mathematical models to study whether such interdependencies are sufficient to reproduce patterns of demographic senescence without invoking a selection shadow.

 <br>
 <div class="row" style="text-align: center">